This is the “go to” source of information on initial steps

 Voyageur Council is one of 20 Councils across

-Canada and is located in the same building as National, on Baseline Road (Scout
+Canada and is located in the same building as Scouts Canada National HQ, on Baseline Road (Scout

 Shop).
 The Council operates specific

 programs and also provides the Events and Training coordination across the

 greater Areas.
 The Council staff we interact with are part of Eastern & Northern Ontario Service Scouting Centre (ENOSSC) and also serve 2 other Councils. http://voy.scouts.ca

 e) Scouts Canada has it's National office on Baseline Rd. oversees the